-Advance Directives help your care team know what matters most to you.
-Advance Care Planning is preparing for your future healthcare decisions.
+Help your care team know what matters most to you with advance directives.
+Prepare for your future healthcare decisions with Advance Care Planning.

 An advance directive is a legal document that goes into effect only if you are unable to make healthcare decisions for yourself.